-The Health Center is open Monday through Friday from 7:15 a.m. until 5:15 p.m., Saturday from 7:15 a.m. until 2:00 p.m., and one hour before Mass on Sunday.
+The Health Center is open Monday through Friday from 7:15 a.m. until 5:15 p.m., Saturday from 8:00 a.m. until 2:00 p.m., and one hour before Mass on Sunday.
+All other hours there is a nurse on-call available.
 Students are expected to visit the Health Center for routine care and non-emergency issues when they are free of school commitments.
-In the event of an emergency, the School Nurse may be reached by dialing extension 3888 from a school phone or by calling 860-210-3888 from off-campus.
-Daily doses of certain prescription medications must be administered by the School Nurse.
-It is the student's responsibility to come to the Health Center at the appropriate time required for the medications.
-Parents, the prescribing physician, and the Student Life Office are notified when students demonstrate a pattern of non-compliance with taking their medication.
-Persistent medication non-compliance Failure to Thrive (pg.
-22).
+In the event of an emergency, the School Nurse may be reached by calling 860-210-3888.
+Students should add the Health Center number to their contacts.